dominickfemia/hvac-toolkit/README.md

 ## XGBoost Model Implementation (Code Outline)

-This repository contains a fully commented Python script that walks through the entire model development process, from reading data to outputting results.
-This script is designed to be easy to follow, even for those new to machine learning.
-Below is a step-by-step guide:
+This repository includes a **fully commented Python script** that walks through the complete model development process, from reading the data to generating the final results.
+It's written to be **easy to follow**, even for readers new to machine learning.

+Below is the step-by-step outline:

+1. **Import Libraries**
-1. **Importing Libraries:** Use Python’s scientific stack – primarily pandas for data handling, numpy for numeric operations, and xgboost (along with scikit-learn wrappers) for the regression model.
+   Use Python’s scientific stack – primarily pandas for data handling, numpy for numeric operations, and xgboost (along with scikit-learn wrappers) for the regression model.
 All required libraries are listed at the top of the script.
 ```
 code
 ```